doritzku/LabPythonProgramming/README.md

 # LabPythonProgramming
-Here we have python Programmings
+Here we have python Programming